martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 ~~~

 Under normal conditions, the SvcPriority of the "alt?.example" RRs would indicate
-that it is not preferred, so the "example.com" record would be used.
+that they are not preferred, so the "example.com" record would be used.

 If the client received an alternative service advertisement from this server for
 "alt.example.net" it would then make a DNS query to that name.
 This might